Aliases for WWP1 Gene

 GeneCards Summary for WWP1 Gene

 WWP1 (WW Domain Containing E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
 Diseases associated with WWP1 include Spastic Paraplegia 20, Autosomal Recessive and Breast Mucinous Carcinoma.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Signaling by ERBB4.
-GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
-An important paralog of this gene is WWP2.
+Among its related pathways are Signaling by ERBB4 and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
+An important paralog of this gene is ITCH.